Thinking strategies: a teacher's guide

 The Education Endowment Foundation report high impact for low-costs when researching the efficacy of metacognition.
 These sorts of strategic thinking skills can be used in traditional teacher-directed classroom settings as well as inquiry-based learning environments.
 The framework can be thought of as an 'educational sat-nav', the process of learning is carefully guided using visual thinking strategies.
 In time, these strategic thinking skills become a habit that students can draw upon when faced with complex tasks.

-This approach to strategy formation is empowering for the learner as it equips them with a set of skills that can be put to use to achieve many different goals.
+This approach to strategy formation is helping for the learner as it equips them with a set of skills that can be put to use to achieve many different goals.
 We describe the thinking and learning words as the foundation of an action-oriented strategy.
 That is, all of these words require the pupil to engage in an active strategy of some kind, are required to act on the information in front of them.
 There will never be one set way of approaching a task, having a bank of alternative strategies at your disposal means that the learner is 'cognitively equipped' when faced with difficult situations.

 We have been focused on the strategic planning process of learning.
 We are encouraging schools to use the framework for designing individual lessons right up to unit planning.
 Educators don't generally have tools that they can use to develop a unit of study.
 It often becomes a mishmash of resources found on the hard drive.
 This process of zooming in and out means that the curriculum becomes a cohesive jigsaw puzzle that all learners can piece together.